-MongoDB and MySQL are two popular management systems preferred by businesses dealing with large volumes of data.
+MongoDB and MySQL are two popular database management systems preferred by businesses dealing with large volumes of data.

 However, each database has pros and cons and is suitable for a particular use case.
-So, before choosing one, you must evaluate them on several factors, such as security, flexibility, scalability, and, most importantly, the supported use cases.
+So, before choosing one, you should evaluate them on several factors, such as security, flexibility, scalability, and, most importantly, the supported use cases.

 Here’s an in-depth comparison of MongoDB vs. MySQL to help you make an informed decision.